Luthaf/rascaline/docs/src/references/api/index.rst

 -----------------

-The API documentation contains all the information about functions and classes you'll need to use rascaline in your own code.
+The API documentation contains all the information about functions and classes you'll need to use featomic in your own code.
 This section is separated by programming languages.

 .. toctree::